dalepercelay/DASS-Fighting-Maddness/docs/APISpec.md

 	“user_id”: “integer”
 }
 ```
-**Buy an Animal - POST Method `/buy-animal/{name}`**
+**Buy an Animal - POST Method `/buy-animal/{animal_name}`**
-Description: Given an animal id from the catalog, buy an animal (if the user has enough gold).
-Return if delivery was successful (user had enough gold to buy).
+Description: Buy an animal (if the user has enough gold).
+Return True if delivery was successful (user had enough gold to buy) otherwise False.
 (An animal starts with 100 health.
 If their health gets to 0, they cannot be used by the user anymore)
 Request:
 ```
 {
-	“name”: “string”
+	“animal_name”: “string”
+	"user_name": "string"
 }
 ```
 Response: